Chester A. Arthur was nicknamed “Elegant Arthur” because of his fashion sense.

 Lyndon B. Johnson was the only president to take the oath of office from a female official, Judge Sarah T. Hughes.

-Harry S. Truman use to get up at 5 o’clock in the morning to practice the piano for two hours.
+Harry S. Truman used to get up at 5 o’clock in the morning to practice the piano for two hours.

 Millard Fillmore refused an honorary degree from Oxford University because he felt he had “neither literary nor scientific attainment.”

-The term “O.K.” is credited to Martin Van Buren who was raised in Kinderhook, New York.
-After he went into politics, Van Buren became known as “Old Kinderhook.”
-Soon people were using the term O.K. referring to Van Buren and the word “okay” was derived.
+The term “O.K.” is credited to Martin Van Buren, who was raised in Kinderhook, New York.
+After he entered politics, Van Buren became known as “Old Kinderhook.”
+Soon people were using the term O.K. referring to Van Buren, and the word “okay” was derived.

-Calvin Coolidge refused to use the telephone while in office.
+Calvin Coolidge refused to use the telephone while in the office.